Skip to content

 Back to folders

-Pancreatic cancer: often diagnosed too late
+Pancreatic cancer: Often diagnosed too late

-new cases worldwide in 2018.
+new cases worldwide in 20222.

-people died from pancreatic cancer in 2018.
+people died from pancreatic cancer in 20222.

 The pancreas, an essential digestive organ

-The poor prognosis of pancreatic cancer is largely explained by its late diagnosis: the patient starts getting the first signs when the cancer is already at an advanced stage.
-Only 20% of patients are diagnosed with a stage that is still operable: among them, the survival rate reaches 20% five years after diagnosis – versus 5%1 for all stages combined, whether operable or not.
+The poor prognosis of pancreatic cancer is largely explained by its late diagnosis.
+The patient starts getting the first signs when the cancer is already at an advanced stage.
+Only 20% of patients are diagnosed with a stage that is still operable.
+Among them, the survival rate reaches 20% five years after diagnosis – versus 5%1 for all stages combined, whether operable or not.

 Surgery, the only potential cure